vuejs/docs/src/guide/scaling-up/ssr.md

 ### Hydration Mismatch

 If the DOM structure of the pre-rendered HTML does not match the expected output of the client-side app, there will be a hydration mismatch error.
-In most cases, this is caused by browser's native HTML parsing behavior trying to correct invalid structures in the HTML string.
+In most cases, this is caused by the browser's native HTML parsing behavior trying to correct invalid structures in the HTML string.
 For example, a common gotcha is that [`<div>` cannot be placed inside `<p>`](https://stackoverflow.com/questions/8397852/why-cant-the-p-tag-contain-a-div-tag-inside-it):

 ```html
 <p><div>hi</div></p>